Azra wa el-Azr

 Azra ou el-Azr (العذرا والعذر; also spelled Aazra ouel Aazr or simply Azra) is a municipality located in the Keserwan District of the Keserwan-Jbeil Governorate in Lebanon.

 The municipality, which consists of the villages of Azra and el-Azr, is about 39 km north of Beirut.
 It has an average elevation of 750 meters above sea level, a total land area of 113 hectares and is bordered by the villages of Zaaitreh, Zeitoun, Mradiyeh, Jouret Bedran and Ghbaleh.

-Feasts and festivals
+History

+Historically, it is believed that Phoenicians inhabited the region since remains are found in nearby Ghineh, where historians believe is the resting place of the historical figure Adonis.
+The region was later inhabited by the Maronites, who experienced a degree of independence under the Crusaders, and this, until its destruction at the hands of the Mamluks in 1305.
+The region was then abandoned for the next three centuries until Christian families arrived somewhere during the 17th century.
+Until 1863, Azra was geographically and administratively a part of what was called "Ghbaleh and its farms".
+In 1863, Azra and Jouret Bedran became a separate entity under the name of "Jouret Bedran and its suburbs", and this, until 1872.
+In 1872, the inhabitants of Azra, led by Youssef Kamel, then known as Abou Hosn, announced their separation from Jouret Bedran and the installation of their own municipality.